techidaily/site-facebook/source/_posts/guidelines-for-notifying-facebook-of-minors-online-presence.md

 2. Find the underage user by searching from their Facebook name and opening their profile.
 3. Copy their profile link that includes their username.
 ![Copy link of Facebook user](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/10/Copy-link-of-Facebook-user.JPG)
-4. Open the[Facebook Underage Child Report Form](https://www.facebook.com/help/contact/209046679279097) to enter the details of that profile.
+4. Open the [Facebook Underage Child Report Form](https://www.facebook.com/help/contact/209046679279097) to enter the details of that profile.
 ![report an underage child's account](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/10/report-an-underage-child.jpg)
 5. Paste the link, add the full name, the child's actual age, and other information that might be useful during the review.
 ![Add details of the person you want to report](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/10/Add-details-of-the-person-you-want-to-report.jpg)